Architecture

 | Inference | ALB | ALB-native JWT | /v1/chat/completions, /v1/messages | High-volume, latency-sensitive |

-| Admin | API Gateway REST API | Cognito Authorizer | /teams, /budgets, /routing, /scanner, /pricing, /usage | Low-volume, correctness-sensitive |
+| Admin | API Gateway REST API | Cognito Authorizer | /teams, /budgets, /routing, /pricing (plus the /usage self-service API) | Low-volume, correctness-sensitive |

 The ALB handles inference requests with zero per-request cost.
 Admin APIs run behind API Gateway with a shared Cognito authorizer, which eliminates per-handler JWT validation code and provides built-in throttling, access logging, and CloudWatch metrics.